Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Introduction

-Unfortunately, the final inductive step in the proof of Theorem \ref{main} can be carried out only in low dimension.
-The main issue here arises when the tower of Mori fibre spaces constructed in Theorem \ref{notproduct} contains at least two morphisms, the first one having fibers of dimension $>1$.
-In this case we are not able to conclude that the intermediate varieties appearing in the tower carry a structure of Calabi-Yau pair with DCC coefficients -- which would allow us to run induction.
-As the Effective Base Point Freeness Conjecture has been verified for morphisms of relative dimension $1$ by Prokhorov-Shokurov in \cite{PS}, this does not constitute an issue in dimension up to $4$.
+Unfortunately, the final inductive step in the proof of Theorem~\ref{main} can be carried out only in low dimension.
+The main issue here arises when the tower of Mori fibre spaces constructed in Theorem~\ref{notproduct} contains more than one step and the relative dimension of the morphism is $>1$.
+In this case we are not able to conclude that the intermediate varieties appearing in the tower carry a structure of Calabi--Yau pair with DCC coefficients -- a condition which would allow us to run our argument inductively.
+As the Effective Base Point Freeness Conjecture has been verified for morphisms of relative dimension $1$ by Prokhorov-Shokurov,~\cite{PS}, this does not constitute an issue in dimension up to $4$.

-Let us conclude this section by showing that Theorem \ref{main} cannot be generalized to log canonical pairs.
+Let us conclude this section by showing that Theorem~\ref{main} cannot be generalized to log canonical pairs with a simple example.